tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 The iceber under the water is a big X - sometimes we called it "luck" - it shows the limits of our knowledge.Its randomness is beyond our undstanding.
 It reminds us the our logic/reasoning that built on top of it is inherently not that stable as we might think and open to changes from undernethat it.
 Hence we could answer some question like "what one single factor could stand out significatnlty over thoses in this equation?"
 The answer is no.  Unless you fish in a controlled fine-tunned condition like a vaccum pond, you might have one factor over others.
 But that justa pplied to taht specific case,and it would be practically impossible to actually determine with wild fishing.

 No silver bullet for software enginering, no magic chart pattern of technical analysis for investment, no magic bait, no super bait.
-Additionaly it reveals that those best practices or golden tips or rules of thumbs from others are just their summary of their past expiernce which are not tested by your personal experince.
-Their context might be(for sure)  differnet from yours subjectively and objectively.
-You can have two same icebergs, arn't you?
+Additionaly it reveals that those best practices or golden tips or rules of thumbs from others are just their summary of their past expiernce which are not tested by your personal experience.
+Their context might be(for sure) different from yours subjectively and objectively.
+You can not have two same icebergs, can you?

 To turn other people's experience and theory(outside) to yours(innerizing), you need to do it by yourself, in your own personal expericen.
 How? through trial and error and learn from it, remember no books or videos and nothing could substitute for your personal experience.
 Dont'get me wrong, those guidances serve greately as a starting point or sth to fallback on when you just have no clue, but never it should be taken as doctine or sth forever true.
 Fishing is dynamic process and just about being personal.
 If you want consistency in longer time over randomness, then you cant count on the bginner's luck or finding some magic shortcut.
 You should do your homework - for example like what Joel Greenblat said in [<<The Little Book That Beats the Market>>](https://www.amazon.com/Little-Book-Still-Beats-Market/dp/0470624159) -  and put in effects and times will build it up.
 Once we know the probability - nature of randomness, get yourself right in one go by buying expenive stuff from or imtating those - in Max Weber's term, [Charismatic authority](https://en.wikipedia.org/wiki/Charismatic_authority) alike - masters displayed in the videos of commerical tackle companies simply not gonna work.
 You want do trial and error many times in a budge and affordable way to figure out your fishing style and strategy that fits your specfic case.